rickcr/mybatis-cdi-zk/README.md

 Sample BETA application demonstrating integration of MyBatis, CDI, and ZK

 It works but I'm calling it Beta since I'm unclear about a few things and I would like to get some integration testing working (Arquillian?)
+[See notes at bottom.]

+Note, this is in all-in-one war.
+The MyBatis persistence layer is simply bundled up as class files in your webapps's classes.
+I'll be working on a multi-module project next, which bundles the persistence layer (MyBatis) as a jar inside the war.

 **To build:**<br/>
 Requires maven<br/>